ferrumnet/yellowpaper/YELLOWPAPER.md

 ## A New Paradigm for Smart Contracts

 The first network to include a smart contract was Bitcoin.
 The smart contracts are a computer programs that run in a decentralized way.
-Ethereum complemented the Bitoin's smart contract model by defining a touring complete deterministic universal scripting language.
+Ethereum complemented the Bitcoin's smart contract model by defining a turing complete deterministic universal scripting language.
 All miners run the smart contracts and the Proof of Work model in Ethereum blockchain provides maximum security.

 Although Ethereum's model is very secure, it is not scalable.
 The amount of computation needed in the network to run smart contracts increases by a square factor, making it very hard to scale.
 Other solutions have been proposed to take computes off-chain (such as [References Here]).
 Such methods use very complicated zero knowledge proof mechanisms. [ref to Enigma] proposes a Turing complete scripting language that operates and guarantees privacy, and runs off-chain computation, while presenting zero knowledge proof for the correctness of results.
 While these works are ambitious, they limit the type of computation possible.